OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

         show do
-          title "For each colored tube, add #{SAMPLE_TO_STRIP_VOLUME}uL of #{LIGATION_SAMPLE} to the sample port of each #{STRIP}." unless timer_set
+          title "For each colored tube, add #{SAMPLE_TO_STRIP_VOLUME}uL of #{LIGATION_SAMPLE} to the sample port of each #{STRIP}." warning '<h2>Complicated Step!
+Take note of all instructions before beginning transfers.</h2>' unless timer_set
-            warning '<h2>Set a 5 minute timer after adding ligation sample to <b>FIRST A1</b> strip at the SAMPLE PORT.</h2>' end
+            note 'Set a 5 minute timer after adding ligation sample to <b>FIRST</b> strip at the SAMPLE PORT.' end
-          warning '<h2>Add the rest of ligation samples to the rest of strips and then immediately click OK</h2>' timer_set = true
+          note 'Immediately click OK when finished adding ligation sample to LAST strip at the sample port.' note '<hr>'
+          timer_set = true
           #   check "Set a 5 minute timer" unless set_timer
           check "Set a #{P200_POST} pipette to [0 2 4].
 Add #{SAMPLE_TO_STRIP_VOLUME}uL of <b>each</b> #{LIGATION_SAMPLE} to the corresponding #{STRIP}."